ljanda/emilyriederer/content/page/talks.md

 - How corporations and their analysts can benefit from adapting a data science mindset?
 Then check out [*What's in your Workflow?: Data science workflows for business analysis*](#wiyw)
 - A package I developed at work for discounted cashflow valuations analysis?
 Then check out [*tidycf: Turning business analysis on its head by turning cashflows on their sides*](#tidycf)
 - A framework for inner-source tools and culture?
-The check out [*Designing empathetic, empowering, and engaging internal tools*](#eee)
+Then check out [*Designing empathetic, empowering, and engaging internal tools*](#eee)

 ## What's in your Workflow?: Data science workflows for business analysis {#wiyw}
 [*Domino Data Pop-Up, November 2017 in Chicago, IL*](https://popup.dominodatalab.com/chicago/)